DoriCastilla/Playing-with-Raspeberry-Pi/Building a Raspberry Pi NAS.md

 ![Screenshot 2024-08-02 152445](https://github.com/user-attachments/assets/10ba8987-36ea-49f7-8cfd-a01b651a7d8b)

-We need to ensure the “share” file is mounted every time the RPi reboots.
-Access to Edition mode to the fstab file, and fstab file will automatically mounts all filesystems at boot time:
+We need to ensure the “share” file is mounted every time the RPi reboots.<br>Access to edition mode to the fstab file, and fstab file will automatically mounts all filesystems at boot time:
 ```
 sudo nano /etc/fstab
 ```